Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### Transaction Summary

 0. `type`, a string, "transactionSummary"
+1. `version`, an int64
+2. `runlimit`, an int64
-1. `effecthash`, a 32-byte hash of all the effect entries
+3. `effecthash`, a 32-byte hash of all the effect entries

 ### Legacy Output